charlesharries/pacific/readme.md

 This will install the server's dependencies and build the executable at `./bin/web`.

+Once it's built, duplicate the `.env.example` file and rename it `.env`.
+The default should work here, but make sure to change your `APP_SECRET` to some random string; the longer, the better.

-Once it's built, you can start up the server by running:
+Then, you can start up the server by running:

 ```sh
 $ yarn start:server # or alternately: npm run start:server
 ```

+This starts up a server at `http://localhost:9001`.

 ### React application
 The React application uses `esbuild` to build assets to the `public/` folder.
 Install dependencies and build JS with the following commands: